semaphoreci/docs/docs/examples/heroku-deployment.md

 ```

 The content of secrets is base64-encoded, and we see that our file will be
-mounted in Semaphore jobs on desired path.
+mounted in Semaphore jobs on the desired path.
 All good.

 ### Add your public key to Heroku